 In this example, we will graph the number of users who have done sessions (where sessions can be replaced by any other event) in the past day over the past 30 days so we can see the count of daily and monthly active users.
 To see these metrics only for free users, we’ll filter for users on the free plan.

-The suggested report What is my ratio of daily active users to monthly active users? sets this ratio up for you using predefined segments, which you can customize to analyze this activity further.
+The chart template What is my ratio of daily active users to monthly active users? sets this ratio up for you using predefined segments, which you can customize to analyze this activity further.

-Here’s a full list of suggested reports you can use to get started measuring daily, weekly, and monthly active users:
+Here’s a full list of chart templates you can use to get started measuring daily, weekly, and monthly active users:

 - What are my daily/weekly/monthly user counts?